Risk Warning: Your Capital is at Risk.

 City Index is a derivative brokerage firm that offers customers a platform for spread betting and trading forex and Contracts for Difference (CFDs).
-CFDs allow traders to speculate on the price of assets without actually owning them in their accounts.
-The firm was established in the United Kingdom in 1983, and today serves over 150,000 retail clients across the globe.
+CFDs allow traders to speculate on asset prices without owning them.

 |Trustworthy broker (we scored City Index 100/100 in our broker trust rating)||Demo account is only available for 12 weeks|

 |Over 30 years' experience in global markets and available in 180 countries||Demo account isn't linked to the live account|

 |1-click trading feature (included in demo)||Limited choice of cryptocurrencies available to trade|

 |No withdrawal fees (with payment cards)||Inactivity fees - see here|

 |Advanced trade ticket with custom trade, order, and alert settings|

 |24/5 customer support via phone, email or live chat|

 City Index has business operations in the United Kingdom, United Arab Emirates, Singapore, and Australia.
 It’s available in over 150 countries.

 Based on which country you live in, City Index may refer you to their sister platform, Forex.com to open a forex account.